-Kenny Broberg, who is becoming one of the most decorated and internationally renowned pianists of his generation, is lauded for his inventive, intelligent and intense performances.
-During his auspicious career before winning the 2021 American Pianist Awards and Christel DeHaan Classical Fellowship, Kenny captured the silver medal at the 2017 Van Cliburn International Piano Competition and a bronze medal at the 2019 International Tchaikovsky Competition, as well as prizes at the Hastings, Sydney, Seattle and New Orleans International Piano Competitions.
+During his auspicious career before winning the 2021 American Pianist Awards and Christel DeHaan Classical Fellowship, Kenny Broberg captured the silver medal at the 2017 Van Cliburn International Piano Competition and a bronze medal at the 2019 International Tchaikovsky Competition as well as prizes at the Hastings, Sydney, Seattle and New Orleans International Piano Competitions, becoming one of the most decorated and internationally renowned pianists of his generation.
+Broberg is lauded for his inventive, intelligent and intense performances.

-As part of the American Pianist Awards, Kenny will release his first studio album on the Steinway & Sons label in late 2022.
+As part of the American Pianist Awards, he will release his first studio album with the Steinway & Sons label in late 2022.

 The Christel DeHaan Classical Fellowship also provides Broberg with a prize valued at $200,000 designed to assist him as he builds his musical career.
 It includes $50,000 in cash, two years of professional development and assistance and performance opportunities worldwide.
 Broberg will also work with students and host performances during his time on campus as the Artist-in-Residence at the University of Indianapolis.
 Before embarking on his international concerts, Broberg performed in his adopted home of Kansas City, Missouri, for the concert “KC Celebrates Kenny Broberg” in September 2021.